This is the multi-page printable view of this section. Click here to print.

 1. PostgreSQL: A PostgreSQL database with PostGIS extension.

-2. Redis: A Redis server for caching.
+2. Valkey: A Valkey server for caching.

 3. Core: The core OSRD service.